-In 2018, we expect pension expense to increase due to the Acquisition and lower discount rates.
+Our defined pension plans were underfunded by \$174 million at December 31, 2018.
+The funded status declined in 2018 due to lower than expected investment performance on our plan assets, increased service and interest costs, partially offset by slightly higher discount rates.
+In 2019, pension expense is expected to increase due primarily to lower expected return on plan assets and higher amortization of actuarial losses partially offset by an increase in the assumed discount rate.
 Future pension expense will be impacted by many factors including actual investment performance, changes in discount rates, timing of contributions and other employee related matters.
 See Note 16 - Employee Benefit Plans of our consolidated financial statements for more information.